Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning: Introduction

 \section{Introduction}

 In many goal-oriented conversation tasks, interacting parties must retake initiative~\cite{allen1999mixed} by executing conversational strategies to lead the conversation a desired outcome (e.g. successful negotiation~\cite{Lewis2017DealON} or emotional support~\cite{esconv}).
-As such, this makes it imperative to have high quality dialogue policy planners which can prescribe an ``optimal'' strategy at each turn of the dialog~\cite{levin1997learning,zhang2020learning,liu2017iterative,liu2018dialogue}.
+As such, it is imperative to have high-quality dialogue policy planners that can prescribe an ``optimal'' strategy at each turn of the dialogue~\cite{levin1997learning,zhang2020learning,liu2017iterative,liu2018dialogue}.

 Optimal policy planning is a difficult task.
 While in task-oriented settings (e.g. restaurant booking) there at least is objectivity with respect to successful planning, many goal-oriented tasks like persuasion are often subjective.
+For instance, in a persuasion task, individual persuaders might adopt different strategies, making it difficult to train or evaluate a policy planner\footnote{ In our extensive initial experiments to build a policy planner for the PersuasionForGood \cite{p4g} task, we found 1) training a supervised or reinforcement learning-based multi-class classifier for next-dialogue-act-prediction yields only 18-25\% accuracy at best (including finetuning LLaMA \cite{touvron2023llama}, RoBERTa \cite{roberta}, and prompting LLMs such as ChatGPT), and 2) converting the multiclass policy prediction task into a binary task of whether to ``propose to donate'' still yields only 74\% accuracy. }.
 Moreover, ``optimality'' in these complex tasks may require expert domain knowledge (e.g., negotiation skills).
-This makes collecting and annotating high quality conversations difficult~\cite{chen2023controllable}.
+This also makes collecting and annotating high-quality conversations difficult~\cite{chen2023controllable}.

-In this work, we contribute a novel approach to \textbf{G}oal-oriented \textbf{D}ialogue \textbf{P}lanning with \textbf{Zero} training (\frameworknospace). \framework prompts a large language model (LLM) to perform planning by simulating future dialogue interactions, making it particularly suitable for tasks which would otherwise require high quality conversations and annotations.
+In this work, we contribute a novel approach to \textbf{G}oal-oriented \textbf{D}ialogue \textbf{P}lanning with \textbf{Zero} training (\frameworknospace). \framework prompts a large language model (LLM) to perform planning by simulating future dialogue interactions (\Cref{fig:example}), making it particularly suitable for tasks which would otherwise require high-quality conversations and annotations.
 Unlike previous approaches, we treat policy planning as a stochastic game, and use prompting for every stage of an open-loop tree search.
-We evaluate \framework on PersuasionForGood due to its difficult planning task~\cite{p4g}, and found its responses are preferred over ChatGPT during both static and interactive evaluations.
+We evaluate \framework on PersuasionForGood due to its difficult planning task~\cite{p4g}, and find its responses are preferred over ChatGPT in both static and interactive evaluations.